jeffreytse/jekyll-deploy-action/README.md

 - Create a [Personal Token](https://github.com/settings/tokens) with repos permissions and copy the value.
 - Go to your repository’s Settings and then switch to the Secrets tab.
 - Create a token named `GH_TOKEN` (important) using the value copied.

+In the end, go to your repository’s Settings and scroll down to the GitHub Pages section, choose the `gh-pages` branch as your GitHub Pages source.

 Additionally, if you don't have the `gh-pages` branch, you can create it as below: